-All pre-licensure students (BSN traditional & MSN MENP) are covered by the University's insurance certificates.
+All pre-licensure students (MSN MENP) are covered by the University's insurance certificates.
 They are not required to purchase malpractice insurance.

-- o BSN: Traditional BSN pre-licensure, (NOT required) - MSN Master's Entry into Nursing Practice [MENP], pre-licensure (NOT required until after they have successfully completed the NCLEX; then malpractice insurance is REQUIRED to continue in the practicum courses)
+MSN Master's Entry into Nursing Practice [MENP], pre-licensure (NOT required until after they have successfully completed the NCLEX; then malpractice insurance is REQUIRED to continue in the practicum courses)